Cranberry Orange Pecan Scottish Shortbread

 8.Add in half of the dried cranberries and chopped nuts on top of the dough, before folding the dough again, like before.
 See Photo 4.
 Repeat with the remaining cranberries, nuts and extract, folding and working the extra ingredients into the dough, as gently as possible.
 See Photo 5 below.

 9. Once all the ingredients are worked into the dough, gently bring it together into a rough square or rectangular shape.
 The dough will be nice and soft now, but will still need to be chilled to relax the gluten that has just be worked.
-(See Photo 5 above).
+(See Photo 5).

 10. Place in the fridge for 10 minutes for the dough to also firm up and make rolling easier.
 Not forming into a disc shape, will also mean less rolling out as you will get more shapes from it.